edgardnogueira/swagger-to-http/README.md

 - Automatically generate example request bodies based on schemas
 - Execute HTTP requests and compare responses with snapshots
 - Snapshot testing with content-type aware comparison
+- Variable substitution in URLs, headers, and request bodies
+- Environment variable support for configurable requests
 - Integration with Git hooks for automatic updates (coming soon)

 ## Table of Contents